GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

 FedRAMP Low, Moderate, and High baselines.

-For your convenience, FedRAMP has made the FedRAMP Tailored for LI-SaaS baseline available now in both XML and JSON formats as follows:
+For your convenience, FedRAMP has made the FedRAMP Tailored for LI-SaaS baseline available in both XML and JSON formats as follows:

 |**Low-Impact SaaS (Tailored)**|
 | :-- |